Jinal4502/Jinal4502/README.md

 ## Here's a short intro about myself:
 - :student: I have completed <b>Bachelor of Engineering</b> in <b>Information and Communication Technology</b> in the year <b>2023</b>.
-- :star2: I have done a 9 month data-science research internship at <b>ISRO</b> where I biult a real time weather nowcasting tool for HEM Nowcast. <a href="https://mosdac.gov.in/heavyrain/">Click the checkbox of HEM Nowcast to view my product.</a>
+- :star2: I have done a 9 month data-science research internship at <b>ISRO</b> where I built a real time weather nowcasting tool for HEM Nowcast under the guidance of Sci.
+Bipasha Paul Shukla and valueable feedback of fellow scientists, Shivani Shah, Sambit Kumar Panda and A. K. Varma, contributed to the enhancement of our product. <a href="https://mosdac.gov.in/heavyrain/">Click the checkbox of HEM Nowcast to view my product.</a>
 - :woman_technologist: I am good at problem solving skills but also love developing websites.
 - :female_detective: Alongside, am also a <b>Data Science Enthusiast</b> and currently exploring the field of <b>Artifical Intelligence and Machine Learning</b>.
 - ⚡ Fun fact: I have a huge interest in philosophical and mythological stuff.